 Summaries are client-generated snapshots of the state of the document at a given sequence number.
-It consolidates the op log by serializing the data model.
+A summary is a consolidation of the op log into one JSON blob.

 - Runtime generates summary tree (more details below).

-- Runtime uploads summary tree to storage, which returns a handle.
+- Runtime uploads summary tree to the Fluid Service storage (Historian), which returns a handle to the data.

 - Runtime submits a “summarize” op to the server containing that uploaded summary handle.

 - Ordering service on server stamps and broadcasts the “summarize” op.

 - Another service on server responds to “summarize” op.

 - The server can reject the summary by sending a “summaryNack” op referencing the sequence number of the “summarize” op.

 - The server can accept the summary, but first it must serialize the protocol state and add it to the posted summary.
 Then it will need to send a “summaryAck” op with the new handle to the augmented summary.